mideind/Yfirlestur/README.md

 the `annotations` field).
 Of course, if a sentence is correct and has no annotations, its annotation list will be empty.

-Each sentence has a field containing a `corrected` version of it, where all likely errors have been corrected, as well as a list of `tokens`.
+Each sentence entry has a field containing a `corrected` version of it, where likely errors have been corrected.
+The `corrected` string includes corrections of most spelling errors but only a subset of suspected grammar errors;
+the system is intentionally less aggressive about automatically applying those (as can be seen in the example above).

+Sentence entries also contain a list of `tokens`.
 The tokens originate in the [Tokenizer package](https://github.com/mideind/Tokenizer) and their format is documented there.

-Each annotation applies to a span of sentence tokens, starting with the index given in `start` and ending with the index in `end`.
+Each annotation applies to a span of sentence tokens, starting at the token whose index is given in `start` and ending with the token whose index is in `end`.
 Both indices are 0-based and inclusive.
+Also, a starting character index is found in `start_char` and an ending index in `end_char`.
+Again, both are 0-based and inclusive.
+Note that these are character indices within the original source string, not byte indices.

 An annotation has a `code` which uniquely determines the type of error or warning.
 If the code ends with `/w`, it is a warning, otherwise it is an error.